Doctorate in Education Organizational Leadership (EDOL)

 This course explores the role of organizational politics, power, values and ethical standards in decision-making.
 Significant focus is placed on various contemporary theories and practices for effective decision-making.
 Various models and frameworks for analyzing problems are examined in depth.
 3 credits.

 EDOL 722 Diversity and Intercultural Aspects of Leadership

 The role that leadership plays in addressing issues of diversity and equity in the workplace will be examined in depth.
-Students will analyze and critique theoretical frameworks for diversity leadership; examine power dynamics and issues of social justice.
+Topics include social equity, theoretical frameworks for diversity leadership, power dynamics, and social justice.
 A personal philosophy of diversity and intercultural aspects of leadership will be designed along with an action plan that leads to transforming an organization into one that is equitable, respectful, and responsive to diversity.
 3 credits.